 In an effort to form meaning out of the experience, the mind may project it onto some external cause.
 With ayahuasca, those “causes” may appear to be negative spirits or dark energies coming to trouble us, and they can seem very real.
 When working with a skilled ayahuasquero this is highly unlikely to be the case.
 It is almost certainly the manifestation of something within ourselves.
 It requires courage, strength and commitment to the healing process to stay calm in the presence of this phenomena.

 Early in one’s journey of healing, a common externalization is drama, a reactionary projection that may be emotional and internal or behavioral, often inappropriate behavior.
 Drama is frequently characterized by a strong sense of need for some external change.
 If you find yourself feeling or saying “I need ___”, this is good sign to look within and not blame external circumstances.

 No person nor event can make us feel anything.
 All of our emotional responses come from inside us, from the sum total of the conditioning of our lives.
 Looking outside of ourselves for relief will never bring lasting results.
 The change must come from within.
 Ayahuasca can help us clearly see this dynamic, take responsibility for our own emotions, and teach us how to make better choices so life flows with more peace and tranquility.

 The secret to getting the most from your time with ayahuasca is actually quite simple.
-Trust the medicine and allow it to do what it wants, trusting your experience is a necessary part of the process of healing.
-It may not be easy, but the resulting freedom and peace worth the challenge of the process.
+Trust the medicine and allow it to do what it wants.
+Trusting your ayahuasca experience is a necessary part of the process of healing.
+It may not be easy, but the resulting freedom and peace is worth the challenge of the process.